Free School Breakfast and Lunch Distribution Will Continue During Summer

 Meal distribution began shortly after spring break, as schools remained closed because of the COVID-19 coronavirus pandemic.
 The locations listed below will continue as distribution sites this summer.

 Spring Creek Charter School Summer Food Distribution: These sites use a different vendor and have different operating hours.
-They distribute meals Monday through Friday from 9:30 a.m. to 11 a.m.: Spring Creek Charter, Altoona School and Sandy Acres Community in Umatilla.
+They distribute meals Monday through Friday from 9:30 a.m. to 11 a.m. at Spring Creek Charter, Altoona School and Sandy Acres Community in Umatilla.